cloudmesh-community/fa18-523-61/paper/paper.md

 ## Natural Language Processing Solutions

 There are some solutions in place to address the challenges facing NLP.
 With respect to the parsing problem, there is a relatively new concept designed by Google called SyntaxNet.
 SyntaxNet is based on the TensorFlow open source library readily available to users for designing deep learning models.
-With SyntaxNet, Google employed a normalized neural network model that provides an output of possible syntactical possibilities or hypotheses given a group of words [@Natural_Language_Speech].
+With SyntaxNet, Google employed a normalized neural network model that provides an output of possible syntactical possibilities or hypotheses given a group of words [@Natural-Language-Speech].
 SyntaxNet runs the model multiple times and discards hypotheses that are ranked lower and appear to be unlikely candidates.
-As far as parsing, SyntaxNet has developed a reputation for being the best parser, being known to sometimes exceed human accuracy, and recently made available in 40 languages.  [@Natural_Language_Processing].
+As far as parsing, SyntaxNet has developed a reputation for being the best parser, being known to sometimes exceed human accuracy, and recently made available in 40 languages.  [@Natural-Language-Speech].

 The latest version of SyntaxNet can be trained against a separate data set, and individuals have a good deal of freedom in tweaking the parameters of the model to better fit the particular nuances of their datasets.
 SyntaxNet includes a model built specifically for the English language entitled Parsy McParseface and acn be used to analyze English texts right out the box [@ai-googleblog.com].